 This easy stove top Lasagna Soup is the ultimate cold weather comfort food!
-All the rich flavors of a traditional Italian lasagna come together to create a convenient, hearty pasta soup topped with a bubbly ricotta cheese and mozzarella.
-And yes, it’s easy enough for busy weeknights and inexpensive to make. 💁🏻♀️
+All the rich flavors of a traditional Italian lasagna come together to create a convenient, hearty pasta soup topped with bubbly ricotta cheese and mozzarella.
+And yes, it’s easy enough for busy weeknights and also inexpensive to make. 💁🏻♀️

 For the pasta, I recommend mafaldine, fusilli col buco, or lasagna noodles broken into bite-size pieces.
-And to really take this stovetop soup over-the-top, try making it with homemade ricotta cheese — it’s so creamy!

 Make It A Complete Meal